Rickz75/volume/README.md

 ### Note

--   Only linux systems are supported.
+-   Only linux and macos systems are supported.
 -   Anyone is more than welcome to contribute, even more so if you can improve the C code.